This article is part of a larger series on How to Do Payroll.

 Rhode Island Overtime Regulations

-Rhode Island labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of 1.5 times the employee’s regular rate of pay for all hours worked in excess of 40 hours in a workweek.
+Rhode Island labor laws require an employer to pay overtime to employees, unless otherwise exempt, at the rate of one and a half times the employee’s regular rate of pay for all hours worked over 40 hours in a workweek.

 Exceptions to Overtime:

-- Any employee of a summer camp when it is open no more than six months of the year
+- Any summer camp employee when it is open no more than six months of the year

 - Police officers, firefighters, and rescue service personnel